The Complete Travel Guide to Colombo, Sri Lanka

 1. Sky Lounge, Kingsbury Hotel

-The Sky Lounge at the Kingsbury Hotel is where luxury meets laid-back vibes, perched high above Colombo’s bustling streets.
+The Sky Lounge at the Kingsbury Hotel is where luxury meets laid-back vibes, offering breathtaking views and ranking among the top tourist places in Colombo for nightlife enthusiasts.
 With stunning panoramic views of the Indian Ocean and the city skyline, this rooftop bar is a must-visit for anyone looking to soak up the nightlife in style.

 How to get there

-By taxi: Take a comfortable taxi ride that will have you at the hotel in about 10 minutes from the city center for around 600-800 LKR.
+• By taxi: Take a comfortable taxi ride that will have you at the hotel in about 10 minutes from the city centre for around 600-800 LKR.

 What to Do / Try